-Through one-on-one consultations, your writing coach—Julia Dauer, Jess Engebretson, or Michelle Niemann—engages with your drafts in a substantive yet generous way.
+Through one-on-one consultations, your writing coach—Julia Dauer, Jess Engebretson, or Michelle Niemann—engages with your ideas in a substantive yet generous way.
 We are sharp readers, and we don’t hesitate to ask you questions about your argument and to alert you to any possible critiques that we can anticipate.
 At the same time, we’re committed to creating a space where you can safely share messy, truly in-progress work while you’re in the thick of drafting and revising it.

 Because you and your writing coach discuss your draft in detail, each hour-long writing consultation helps you develop a concrete plan for moving your project forward.